When I hear the word “reusable” advertised with a product, I perk up.

 3. Kitchen scrub brush

 There are so many cheap, throw-away options that get nasty fast!
 Instead, you can use a nifty product like this one for a long time!
+I also love the variety of scrub brushes that Grove Collaborative carries.
+There’s something for everyone!

 4. Rags/cloth wipes